cdapio/cdap/docs/courses/source/modules/m18_datasets_transactions.rst

   the chance of conflict increases
 - Unless you depend on that return value, always perform an increment only as a write operation

 **Use hash-based partitioning**

-- For the inputs of highly concurrent Flowlets that perform writes
+- Use with the inputs of highly concurrent Flowlets that perform writes
-- This helps reduce concurrent writes to the same key from different instances of the Flowlet
+- Reduces concurrent writes to same key from different instances of a Flowlet

 These guidelines will help you write more efficient and faster-performing code